Agricultural and Environmental Education

 MHS provides 50 Senior Division students experiential learning internships.
-We partner with experts in AAE-related career fields.
+We partner with experts in AEE-related career fields.
 Internships are tailored toward student interest.
 MHS also partners with professionals and colleges.
 These outside partners serve as mentors to students.

 Co-ops are the best of all worlds!
 They provide MHS students with classroom-based instruction.
 This is combined with real-world experience in our Agriculture and Natural Resources career pathway.

 The Agriculture and Natural Resources career pathway exists for students exploring a career in these fields.
 It is one of 12 career pathways offered through the MHS Career and Technical Education (CTE) program.
-Learning is more targeted than general AAE programs and includes a classroom element.
+Learning is more targeted than general AEE programs and includes a classroom element.

 Students are able to work with: